 Denise Duffield-Thomas, who has been offering her digital Money Bootcamp for 7 years, and has earned millions from just one program.

-Todd Herman, creator of the 90 Day Year program, has built a perennial business that grows year over year thanks to the foundation of his course.
+Todd Herman, creator of the 90 Day Year program, has developed an online course as a perennial business that grows year over year, thanks to the foundation of his course.

 What a perennial business is and is NOT: